Foreigners who wish to practice law, medicine, and accounting in Israel must comply with local requirements.

 Physicians who are graduates of recognized schools of medicine abroad and practiced the profession abroad, or physicians who completed their studies and internship abroad but did not practice the profession, will be eligible for a license to practice medicine in Israel only after successfully completing the government licensing examinations in medicine.

-For individuals with an accounting degree from a recognized institution overseas but are not a CPA, it is recommended that they submit you’re the degree for evaluation to the Department of Evaluation of Foreign Degrees at the Ministry of Education.
+For individuals with an accounting degree from a recognized institution overseas but are not a CPA, it is recommended that they submit the degree for evaluation to the Department of Evaluation of Foreign Degrees at the Ministry of Education.